jtelms/dnd/elyrium.md

 *Devour.* Melee Weapon Attack: +0 to hit, 10ft. reach, one target.
 Hit: Target and creature roll competeing STR checks, on target failure, target becomes *Part of the Beast*.
 When a target is *Part of the Beast* it becomes *Incapacitated* and is considered to not be on the field any longer, only one target can be *Part of the Beast* at any given time.
 The creature can eject a target that is *Part of the Beast* as a bonus action.
 When a target is *Part of the Beast*, the creature can use any abilities that target had, including spellcasting, equipment, and class abilities.
 The target that is *Part of the Beast* makes a straight roll each turn it is affected by that condition, it must roll a natural 20 to escape being *Part of the Beast*, with the treshold reducing by 1 for each turn it is affected by that condition; upon success, the target is given a free action, any attacks are made at advantage and automatically have critical damage, including spells.
 The target is placed 50ft. away from the creature in any direction they choose after this action.

 ----

+***Legendary Actions***

+The creature can take 3 legendary actions, choosing from the options below.
+Only one legendary action option can be used at a time and only at the end of another creature's turn.
+The creature regains its legendary actions every 3 turns.

+*Shrug.(Costs 1 Action)*  This creature can use this as a reaction upon failing a save, this creature automatically passes the save.

+*Quickened Metabolism.(Costs 3 Actions)* This creature takes an action during an enemy's turn.

+*Howl of the Mound.(Costs 2 Actions)* This creature can force all enemies to roll a DC 15 STR save, all failures are *Stunned* until the end of their next turn.\

+*Teratogenic Breath.(Costs 2 Action)* This creature rolls 1d100, then distribute the result as healing to allied creatures, cannot include itself.

 **Description**